TarekAbouzaid/ExcuseMakerApi/README.md

 ## Setting up the Database

 The application uses Entity Framework Core for database operations.
+Before the application is started, the Database has to be manually created with the name `Excuses`.
 The database is automatically migrated when the application is started.

 Ensure that your database connection string is correctly configured in the `appsettings.json` file in the `ConnectionStrings` section.